lupyuen/lupyuen.github.io/src/interrupt.md

 - Boot to C runtime for OS Initialize
 ```

-(Remember that EL1 is less privileged than EL2, which supports Processor Virtualization)
+(Remember that EL1 is less privileged than EL2, which supports Processor Virtualization.
+Host OS will run at EL2, Guest OS at EL1)

 That's why we talked about the EL1 Vector Base Address Register in the previous section.